young-tradesman-on-mobile

 Contract works

-‘Contract works’ encompasses all permanent and temporary work being performed at the insured site during the construction period.
-You should carefully consider the maximum liability and renovation cost (sum insured) to ensure it is sufficient to cover the value of the completed works.
-This includes temporary and permanent construction work, materials, wages, freight, customs duties and any works you want to include that involve subcontractors.
+Contract works insurance in NZ encompasses all permanent and temporary work being performed at the insured building site during the construction period.
+You should carefully consider the maximum costs of the renovation (AKA the sum insured) to ensure it is sufficient to cover the value of the completed works, including all temporary and permanent construction work involving contractors and subcontractors, construction materials, wages, freight and customs duties.

 Professional fees